 Overnight: Victoria Falls

 Victoria Falls - Chobe National Park, Botswana.
-The morning of day 2 is at leisure to take an optional tour of Victoria Falls or Mosi oa Tunya - “the smoke that thunders”.
+The morning of day 2 is at leisure to further explore the Falls.
 A mid-morning departure takes us from Victoria Falls in Zimbabwe on to Botswana for the next two nights.
 You will have the remainder of the day at leisure or to partake in optional activities.

 On day 3 we rise early for a morning game drive in Chobe National Park, the second largest park in Botswana covering 10,566 km2.
 Chobe has one of the greatest concentrations of elephant found on the African continent.
 In the afternoon we go on a cruise on the Chobe River, a truly unforgettable experience and one of the best ways to view the wildlife and the spectacular sunset.